uholeschak/ediabaslib/docs/Deep_OBD_for_BMW_and_VAG.md

 	* _Translate ECU text_: If this menu item is checked, automatic ECU text translation is active.
 	* _Yandex API Key_: For automatic translation with Yantex.Translate a free API Key is required, that allows a limited amount of translations per day.
 To get this key, a Yandex account is required.
 This menu provides a GUI that assists in obtaining the API Key.
 	* _Clear translation cache_: To enforce a new translation this menu resets the translation cache.
-* _Send Trace file_: Send a trace file from the last vehicle communication.
+* _Send trace file_: Send a trace file from the last vehicle communication.
 * _Resend trace file_: Retry sending of the last trace file.
 Only visible if sending has failed.
 * _Global settings_: Opens the [global app settings](GlobalSettings.md) page.
 * _Online help_: Displays this help page.